Educational Psychology

 Core work carried out by the Educational Psychology Service is:

-As from September 2021 the core work carried out by the Educational Psychology Service is changing.
-In line with the Belonging Framework, the focus will be on:
+From September 2021 the core work carried out by the Educational Psychology Service changed in line with the Belonging Framework, to focus on:

 • The child or young person is on the roll of a state educational setting within Cornwall.